Upcoming Deadlines:

 On the MC/MPA application, PLC learners must denote their choice to be considered for the PLC pathway.
 If a learner chooses to use the PLC pathway, PLC will provide HKS Admissions the applicant’s course and capstone outcomes as well as the faculty evaluation of their capstone assignment.

 After completing the PLC, learners can enroll in the proseminar for the ALM in Government (SSCI 100b – Proseminar: Introduction to Graduate Studies and Scholarly Writing in the Social Sciences – Government and History) at Harvard Extension School (HES).
 If they receive a grade of B or better in the proseminar course, they will be eligible to apply for ALM admissions.
 If accepted, the completed PLC counts as 12 credits toward the 48 credit ALM degree.
 Credit is only awarded for a complete PLC credential; individual PLC courses are not available for credit at HES.
-The PLC program will email a letter of completion confirmation upon request – to admissions@extension.harvard.edu.
 For additional information please visit the Harvard Extension School's website.

 While the PLC is a fully online program, both the HKS MC/MPA and HES ALM degree programs require time on campus.
 Specifically:

-• The HKS MC/MPA program requires that students enrolling in the MC/MPA program through the PLC pathway participate in the in-person, MC/MPA summer program and either the fall or spring term in-person.
+• The HKS MC/MPA program requires that students enrolling in the MC/MPA program through the PLC pathway participate in the in-person, MC/MPA summer program and either the fall or spring term in person.

 Do I need to have a specific degree or a certain amount of work experience to register for the Public Leadership Credential?

-• They have completed a bachelor’s degree.
+• They have a bachelor’s degree.

 • They have at least five years of work experience.

-• They are proficient in English.
+• They are proficient in verbal and written English.

 Can I retake a PLC course if I do not successfully complete it the first time?

-Yes.
 A learner may retake any PLC course once, should they withdraw during the course or not receive a passing grade in the course the first time.
 Learners may not retake a course more than once.
-Should a learner choose to retake a course, they will be expected to resubmit payment for that course at the time of re-enrollment.
+Should a learner choose to retake a course, they will be expected to resubmit payment for that course at the time of registration.

 Extreme life circumstances include, but are not limited to: